 Design patterns

-Design Patterns (DPs) are action patterns of practical knowledge (know-how) that are formulated by experts to be repeatedly used in different contexts and shared with novices (Warburton & Mor, 2015).
-Originated in Architectural sciences in the 1970s, design patters were later applied in other disciplines including pedagogical design of teaching and learning (Laurillard, 2012; Iba, 2014).
+Design Patterns (DPs) are patterns of practical knowledge formulated by experts to be applied in different contexts and shared with novices (Warburton & Mor, 2015).
+DPs originated in architectural sciences in the 1970s, and were later applied in other disciplines, including pedagogical design of teaching and learning (Iba, 2014; Laurillard, 2012).

-DPs create a language that has the potential to generate an infinite number of forms (Alexander, Ishikawa & Silverstein, 1977).
-Didactic organization of the class stages does not seem to limit creativity, but rather promote it – allowing different contents to be taught in various ways: “Each individual pattern is formatted in a manner that makes it possible for others to evaluate and possibly modify it without losing the essence of it” (Köppe, Nørgård, & Pedersen, 2017, p.
+DPs create a language that has the potential to generate an infinite number of forms (Alexander, Ishikawa, & Silverstein, 1977).
+Didactic organization of the class stages does not seem to limit creativity, but rather promotes it, allowing different contents to be taught in various ways: “Each individual pattern is formatted in a manner that makes it possible for others to evaluate and possibly modify it without losing the essence of it” (Köppe, Nørgård, & Pedersen, 2017, p.
 3).

-In this study we harness the pedagogical design pattern format accepted by the ‘Plop’ community (Pattern Languages of Programs) (e.g., Kussmaul, 2016; Bergin, 2000).
-Also, we develop some design patterns of “Pattern Language for Hybrid Education” which is a product of the 'EduPLoP16' and present the pattern categories for 'hybrid education' (Köppe, Nørgård, & Pedersen, 2017).
+In this study, we harness the pedagogical DP format accepted by the Pattern Languages of Programs (PLoP) community (e.g., Bergin, 2000; Kussmaul, 2016).
+Also, we develop several DPs of “Pattern Language for Hybrid Education,” which is a product of the EduPLoP16 and present the pattern categories for hybrid education (Köppe et al., 2017).

-Increasing our knowledge about DPs in the FLS environment and making this knowledge public will assist in scaffolding teaching in both k-12 and higher education.
+Increasing knowledge about DPs in the FLS environment and making this knowledge public will assist in scaffolding teaching in K-12 schools and higher education.
 This, in turn, can be leveraged into creating fluency and expertise of lecturers as teaching innovation leaders in current changing times.

 Context

-The FLS space at Levinsky College was established in 2018 for the purpose of designing a hybrid, dynamic spatial arrangement for teaching and learning with a variety of pedagogies, integrating interactive technologies and a variety of sources of information, providing a broader place for visualization, collaboration and communication for students and faculty members (Gil & Mor, 2017).
-The space is also designed to allow relatively large groups of students to focus on learner-centered learning as well as to experience and introduce a model for pre-service teachers on how to implement innovative methods.
+The FLS space at Levinsky College was established in 2018 for the purpose of designing a hybrid, dynamic spatial arrangement for teaching and learning using a variety of pedagogies, integrating interactive technologies and a variety of information sources, and providing a place for broad visualization, collaboration, and communication for students and faculty members (Gil & Mor, 2017).
+The space is designed to allow for a focus on student-centered learning among relatively large groups.
+It also offers a place to introduce pre-service teachers to a model of how to implement innovative methods.

-Levinsky FLS has three connected rooms.
-Each space is designed to allow specific yet versatile pedagogy: FLS1 – Collaborative learning space has 5 large screens connected to mini-pcs to enable visualization, communication and group work (Image 1).
-FLS2 – Oriented to kinetic/play, has an interactive ceiling projector connected to a kinetic game platform (Wizefloor).
-FLS3 – Multi-purpose and ‘light’-makers’ oriented space.
-All rooms have movable furniture, thus versatile in their arrangement.
+The Levinsky FLS has three connected rooms, each designed for specific yet versatile pedagogies: FLS1 is a collaborative learning space with five large screens connected to mini-pcs to enable visualization, communication, and group work (See Image 1).
+FLS2 is oriented to kinetic/play; this space has an interactive ceiling projector connected to a kinetic game platform (Wizefloor).
+FLS3 is a multi-purpose and ‘light’-makers’ oriented space.
+All rooms have movable furniture.
 Since its establishment in March 2018, it has accommodated more than 70 courses from different disciplines and hundreds of course activities taught by over 60 lecturers who voluntarily applied to teach there.
 Most of the classes were taught in a non-traditional way.
 Lecturers could receive mentoring for activity design by a staff member of the Division of Teaching Innovation.

+[Insert Image 1 here]

 Methodology

-This study forms a design-based research (DBR) that included mining patterns process: analyse, design, develop, test and refine four activity design patterns for teaching and learning in FLS According to Amiel and Reeves’ (2008) phases as followed.
-DBR is appropriate method for studying innovative learning environments including new educational technologies (Sandoval and Bell, 2004) and in order to improve teaching through close collaboration between researchers, designers and practitioners (Amiel and Reeves, 2008; Wang and Hannafin, 2005).
-Table 1 below shows the detailed DBR phases as they were practiced in this study:
+This study uses a design-based research (DBR) approach that included mining patterns processes: we design, develop, test, analyze, and refine four activity DPs for teaching and learning in FLS, following Amiel and Reeves’ (2008) phases.
+DBR is an appropriate method for studying innovative learning environments including new educational technologies (Sandoval & Bell, 2004).
+It can be applied in order to improve teaching through close collaboration between researchers, designers, and practitioners (Amiel & Reeves, 2008; Wang & Hannafin, 2005).
+Table 1 summarizes the DBR phases as they were practiced in this study.
+Additional information is given following the table.

+Table 1: Research instruments used for the different phases and outcomes